Dave's Travel Pages

 As with any maintenance job, before beginning, it is important to have all the required parts and tools to hand.
 In this instance it is the Rohloff Oil Change Kit 8410, and a 3mm Allen Key.

-The oil change kit (which costs about £17.00), comprises of a syringe, filler tube, cleaning oil, speedhub oil, and an oil drain screw as shown below.
+The oil change kit (which cost about £17.00 in 2020, and in 2023 costs somewhere in the region of £21.99), comprises of a syringe, filler tube, cleaning oil, speedhub oil, and an oil drain screw as shown below.

 How to Change the Oil in a Rohloff Speedhub